 The AOA committed to begin negotiations on the details around implementation by 2000, and the negotiations began timely in that year.
 The culmination of those actions would be part of the Doha Round.

-126 members negotiated on agricultural trade reform prior to the Doha Round in 2001.
-Doha reinforced that the desire was to continue the principles outlined in the AOA, and also continue to provide some advantage to developing nations taking into account food security and environmental concerns.
+126 members negotiated on agricultural trade reform before the Doha Round in 2001.
+Doha reinforced that the desire was to continue the principles outlined in the AOA and continue to provide some advantage to developing nations considering food security and environmental concerns.

-In 2003, the nations met again to make progress, and agreed to proceed along these lines at the Ministerial Conference of the WTO in Cancun in 2003.
+In 2003, the nations met again to make progress and agreed to proceed along these lines at the Ministerial Conference of the WTO in Cancun 2003.

 Coming out of Doha and Cancun, the emphasis remained on:

 - Regulating the scale and nature of agricultural subsidies

 While the US and many of the developing countries were supportive of this approach, the EU and Japan, Norway, and Korea looked to maintain the status quo and emphasized domestic production and sustainable and environmental protections over the reduction of subsidies.
 These nations are also some of the largest subsidizers of agriculture globally.
 In the meantime, the US has moved away from multilateral agreements under the WTO umbrella and focused on a regional and bilateral agreement.

 Negotiations during this round also included discussions of tariff reductions – where the average tariff scheme exceeded 60% at the time.